Block2Trace/Block2Trace/Block2Trace-Technical-Platform_spanish.md

 More details about consensus algorithms will be discussed in the corresponding section below.

 ## 5.2.
-A different incentivisation model for operating nodes
+Un modelo de incentivación diferente para los nodos operativos
 As mentioned at the beginning of the document, in a public-permissionless network there should be an economic incentivisation mechanism for promoting anonymous participants to dedicate expensive computing resources to execute the consensus algorithm required for the operation of the network and ensuring safety.

 In those networks the reward system is designed to be extremely short-term, that is, on every block creation event the miner or validator gets rewarded in the cryptocurrency that the network uses.
 Depending on the actual implementation of the network (eg. PoW, PoS, digital currency units created at launch or not, …) the rewards could be different, but they all share the feature of being very short-term and anonymous (strictly speaking, pseudonymous).